ebuyakin/maichat/src/tutorial/tutorial-content.md

 Topics can have additional settings:

 **System message:**
-- Custom instructions for that topic branch
+- Custom instructions for the AI model in this topic
 - Press `Ctrl+E` on a topic in the Topic Editor
-- Inherited by child topics unless overridden
+- Each topic has its own independent system message

 **Temperature:**
 - Control creativity (0.0-2.0)